wjhnow/Hugotest/content/post/2026-08-30-did-you-know-boiling-in-space-is-backwards.md

 It went the opposite way of what they thought.
 At first.

-**Turns out** when bubbles CAN’T float away, they just sit on the hot metal.
+Turns out when bubbles CAN’T float away, they just sit on the hot metal.
 And that weirdly makes them **pull heat out FASTER**.
 Way better cooling.
 The lead researcher Youngsup Song said: "yeah we expected worse, got better instead"

-**BUT.
-Big but.** It also breaks **65% sooner**.
+But.
+Big but.
+It also breaks **65% sooner**.
 Because all those bubbles just sit there and eventually glom together and dry the whole surface out.
 Then nothing cools and everything would fry.

 So it’s like... better, until it’s suddenly catastrophic.